sheexiong/task-b/README.md

     * Press **Send** button.
     * You should get the message of total number of quotes was deleted successfully.

 ## Task B2
+Write simple test cases for API and use a CI tool(Travis) to automate testing.